miield/AuditTest/README.md

-# AuditTest
+## AuditTest

-How to Test

-Install Foundry and Test suits https://github.com/foundry-rs/foundry
+Install Foundry and Test suits reference the link below

+https://github.com/foundry-rs/foundry
+> Clone the repository and run the commands below

-Install the dependencies
+To install the dependencies
-run forge install

-Test the cases
-run _forge test_
+`forge install`

+To run the tests

+`forge test`